I’ve recently become aware that mysticism1 has a dark side to it.

 Once I looked into this question, I discovered even more problems with mysticism.

-It’s possible to reconnect with the original oceanic feeling.
+It’s possible for any of us to reconnect with the original oceanic feeling.
 Freud compares developmental psychology with the way the city of Rome was built up in layers.
 Rome started out as a small square settlement called Roma Quadrata.
 Even today, after centuries of building and rebuilding, you can still see traces of Roma Quadrata here and there.
 Freud compares human development with these centuries of urban development.
 And another friend of Freud’s, familiar with Eastern practices, confirmed that all yogic exercises really do is to bring about regression to the earliest layers of the mind.

 This idea that you’re attaining some sort of metaphysical oneness is therefore, according to this psychological view, a complete misconception.

-That’s not to say that spiritual disciplines are useless.
+This is not to say that spiritual disciplines are useless.
 Periods of solitude can be refreshing.
 Regularly sitting still with your eyes closed has been proven to alleviate anxiety.
 Controlled regression can have psychotherapeutic value.
 And of course the Christian life could not exist at all without some kind of self-awareness: you must have at least some level of self-awareness to repent of your past sins.

 My point is simply to ask for honesty about the mechanism and outcome of mystical practices.
 Many of the practices that seem foreign to the New Testament actually are foreign to the New Testament.